itsmumar/Hellobar/README.md

 All of these rake tasks use the `lib/SiteGenerator.rb` class as well as an `HbTestSite` class defined within the rake task itself.

-### Automated (integration) tests

-Integration tests run in the `spec/features` directory.
-They use the `lib/SiteGenerator` to create an html file in `public/integration`.
-The file name is a random hex.

-Capybara navigates to the public html file in order to test interactions.

-To test the content of the iframe use `within_frame`.

-To test adding or removing the iframe use `page.driver.browser.frame_focus`.

-Watch out for animations and other asynchronous or delayed interactions.
-You may need to fiddle with the `Capybara.default_wait_time` in `spec/spec_helper`.

-## JavaScript tests

-Teaspoon runs the *_spec.js files in spec/javascripts/

-The results of that suite can be seen at http://localhost:3000/teaspoon where you can also run individual js spec files.

-Tests are divided in 2 groups: `generator` (tests `hellobar.base.js` and some other files) and `project` (tests `assets/javascripts/` files).

-To get the coverage of Generator:

-> teaspoon --suite=generator --coverage=generator

-Coverage of Project:

-> teaspoon --suite=project --coverage=project

 ## Live testing/QA info